MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/system-requirements.md

 ## Home page prerequisites

 To display metrics and reports in the Business Analyzer area on your home page, install and set up Microsoft SQL Server 2012 Reporting Services or SQL Server 2014 Reporting Services to use with Dynamics GP.
-For more information about installing and setting up Reporting Services for use with Dynamics GP, go to the Dynamics GP 2018 documentation resource Web site (<http://go.microsoft.com/fwlink/?LinkId=249465>) for the most current documentation.
+For more information about installing and setting up Reporting Services for use with Dynamics GP, go to the [Dynamics GP 2018 documentation resource website](https://go.microsoft.com/fwlink/?LinkId=249465) for the most current documentation.

 ###